 - Nothing Is Scarier: The senshi’s disguise fields are downplayed versions of this.
 Being unable to remember the face of someone while you’re looking straight at them is unanimously described as unsettling at the least.

 - Not-So-Harmless Villain: Originally, no one would have seen the Amazon Elders as threatening, despite knowledge of how dangerous they could be.
-They’re something of an Out Of Context Villain.
+They’re something of an Outside-Context Problem.
 Then we see what they actually do to Mousse, Cologne, and Shampoo which requires the direct and immediate intervention of Sailor Moon, Ranma, and Sailor Mercury, and is still something of a pyrrhic victory.